 In an era of unprecedented change, the need for organisations to demonstrate responsible leadership has never been greater.
 Our new world leadership approach is driven by sustainable development and social responsibility and seeks to promote more than an organisation's economic and financial objectives - encouraging leaders to protect and develop the resources entrusted to them by society.

 Professor Ruth Sealy’s research areas include women in leadership; board composition; role models; and various aspects of corporate governance.
-Ruth was the lead researcher of the annual Female FTSE Report, monitoring women on listed boards and executive committees
+Ruth was the lead researcher of the annual Female FTSE Report, monitoring women on listed boards and executive committees.
+You can watch more about this here:

-The Opportunities Fund exists to foster the next generation of young researchers, by supporting early career researchers at the Business School to undertake applied research with identifiable outcomes for organisations and individuals in the areas of Technological Transformation, Environmental Sustainability and Responsible Leadership.
+The Transforming Tomorrow Fund exists to foster the next generation of young researchers, by supporting early career researchers at the Business School to undertake applied research with identifiable outcomes for organisations and individuals in the areas of Technological Transformation, Environmental Sustainability and Responsible Leadership.

 A gift to this fund will equip researchers at the beginning of their careers with the skills and tools they need to flourish and make a real impact upon the world, creating practical, sustainable solutions for individuals and organisations.
 The fund will be used to support a wide range of activity including lab fees, research assistants, experiments, transcription, workshops and travel.